- SCAA Homepage

 - Make an Appointment

 - Resources For Students

-Since 2001, the California State University, East Bay (CSUEB) Student Center for Academic Achievement (SCAA) has provided content tutoring for writing across the curriculum, all math and statistics courses, and selected science courses.
-Additionally, the SCAA offers academic support through new and innovative programs such as the Writing Associates and Supplemental Instruction (SI).
+Since 2001, the California State University, East Bay (CSUEB) Student Center for Academic Achievement (SCAA) has provided content tutoring for writing across the curriculum, and for a number of math, statistics, and science courses.
+Additionally, the SCAA offers embedded, collaborative support through its Writing Associates and Supplemental Instruction (SI) programs.

 While obtaining her English Literature Bachelor’s degree and then pursuing a Master’s degree in TESOL (Teaching English to Students of Other Languages), June tutored writing at the SCAA.
-Now, as a member of SCAA staff, she is the Online Coordinator for the OWL (Online Writing Lab) and the WST (Writing Skills Test) Coordinator.
+Now, as a member of SCAA staff, she is the coordinator for the OWL (Online Writing Lab) and the eTutoring program.
 She likes to visit her daughter and grandchildren during her vacations.

 Brandon Everett, Administrative Support Coordinator (he/him)Brandon works closely with the reception staff and coordinates the SCAA’s administrative operations, including appointment facilitation.
 He has a Master’s degree in English and a Bachelor’s degree in English Literature with an emphasis in creative writing, with over four years of writing tutor experience and over ten years of administrative experience in and out of the university system.
 Brandon is a published author of two books, a novel and a short story collection, with a handful of other potential projects he hopes to see published in the near future.
 His interests include the cinema and film theory, all things Stephen King, M. Night Shyamalan’s entire filmography, reading anything paranormal, supernatural, or of the noir-crime-thriller vein, and waiting with bated breath to see the Oakland A’s win a World Series.